pineconedata/automated-feed-generator/README.md

 - `date_selector`: CSS selector for the date of each element.
 This selector goes inside of a `.querySelector()` call that is run on each post element.
 - `date_format`: Date format of the date on the web page.
 This is used in conjunction with the `date_selector` to convert the date string to a datetime object using the [strptime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) method.

+Adjust the arguments within this configuration file to match the website you want to scrape and the selectors you want to use.

 ### Example Configuration

-An example configuration file for scraping NASA's Space Station Blog's webpage is provided in this repository (the `NASASpaceStationBlog.json` file in the `config` directory).
+An example configuration file for scraping the webpage of [NASA's Space Station Blog](https://blogs.nasa.gov/spacestation/) is provided in this repository as the `NASASpaceStationBlog.json` file in the `config` directory.

 Here's an example of an empty configuration file for easy copy-pasting.